Econometric Inference on a Large Bayesian Game with Heterogeneous Beliefs: Introduction

-It is also worthwhile to compare this paper's approach with recent researches by Xu (2012), Bisin, Moro, and Topa (2011), and Menzel (2012).
-These researches are more explicit about the inferential issues in a large game model.
-Xu (2012) studied a single large Bayesian game framework like this paper, but his inference procedure requires various conditions that yield uniqueness of the equilibrium and point-identification of the parameters.
-On the other hand, Bisin, Moro, and Topa (2011) admit multiple equilibria, but their equilibrium concept requires asymptotic stability of the aggregate quantities (as the number of the players increases).
-Menzel (2012) recently developed asymptotic theory for inference based on large complete information games where type-action profiles are (conditionally) exchangeable sequences.\footnote{ The fundamental difference between Menzel (2012) and this paper lies in modeling the probability of observations.
+A recent stream of literature considers a setting in which the researcher observes one large game.
+For example, \cite{Xu:18} studied a single large Bayesian game similar to ours, focusing on a setting that yields uniqueness of the equilibrium and point-identification of the parameters.
+On the other hand, \cite{Bisin/Moro/Topa:11} admit multiple equilibria, but their equilibrium concept requires asymptotic stability of aggregate quantities (as the number of players increases). \cite{Menzel:12} developed an asymptotic inference for large complete information games where type-action profiles are (conditionally) exchangeable sequences.\footnote{The fundamental difference between \cite{Menzel:12} and this work lies in modeling the probability of observations.
 Menzel employs a complete information game model where the randomness of the observed outcomes is mainly due to the sampling variations.
-Thus random sampling schemes and their variants justify his exhangeability conditions.
-On the other hand, this paper considers an incomplete information game, where the randomness of observed outcomes stems from the inherent heterogeneity across players due to Nature's drawing of types.}
+Thus, random sampling schemes and variants justify his exchangeability conditions.
+On the other hand, we consider an incomplete information game, where the randomness of observed outcomes stems from the inherent heterogeneity across players due to Nature's drawing of types.} More recently, \cite{Canen/Schwartz/Song:20} considered a large local interactions model with quadratic utilities and developed an inference procedure when the players observe their neighbors' types that are unobserved by the researcher.

+The main departure of this paper from this literature is that it relaxes the assumption of rational expectations in a single large game setup and develops a uniformly valid bootstrap inference procedure on the parameter of interest.

+The game theory literature has explored various solution concepts that relax the common prior assumption and/or the assumption that the information structure of the players is known to the researcher.
+(See \cite{Morris:95:EP} for a critical discussion of the common prior assumptions and references.)
+More recent literature develops solution concepts that are informationally robust.
+We cannot give an adequate review of this large, growing literature in this limited space.
+We would instead refer the reader to \cite{Bergemann/Morris:17:GEB} for a review of this literature and references.
+Our paper focuses on relaxing the common prior assumption and does not consider the robustness to the information structures.
+We adopt a solution concept of the pure strategy version of Bayesian equilibrium (see \cite{Maschler/Solan/Zamir:13:GameTheory}), which does not rely on the common prior assumption.